Below, you will find an option for cleaning and preparing record type data using Python and pandas.

 ## and we do not want to lose that!

-## So, we will drop all row with NaN
+## HOW TO drop all rows with NaN

 ## Check it now